ChakrabortyShalini/image-gallery/README.md

 ## 💻 Usage

 1. Clone or download the repository.
-2. Place your images inside the `images/` folder.
 3. Open `index.html` in any modern web browser.

 📜 License

 This project is licensed under the MIT License.